zuyatna/zuyatna/README.md

 ### Hi there 👋

-I'm [Suyatna](https://twitter.com/zuyatna), a Game Developer who trying to improve my knowledge and skill, and become fantastic programmer.
+My name is Suyatna, I am a Programmer who (still) trying to improve my knowledge and skill to become fantastic programmer.
 <br/>
 <br/>

-- 🗼 Living in **Bandung, West Java, Indonesia**
+- 🗼 Livin' in **Bandung, West Java, Indonesia**

 - 👨‍💻 Currently Working at PT.
 Strayflux Kreasi Digital a.k.a Strayflux Studio

-- 👍 Cat and Gaming 🐈 🎮
+- 🎮 Gaming and Anime

 <br/>